jjuanramos/test_libft/README.md

 # test_libft

 The purpose of this repo is to create a file / files that make it easy to test the libft project from 42.
+It assumes that this repo is on the same folder as the libft repository.
+That is, you should be able to do `cd ../libft` from this repo to access the libft one.

 ## steps to follow
 1. First time you clone the repo, run `chmod u+x test_libft.sh` to make it an executable.